how to contest a will in NSW

 In NSW, a person can leave their assets to anyone they choose when they die, in other words, the person has “testamentary freedom.”
 In some circumstances, however, the law can interfere with the deceased’s testamentary freedom and effectively rewrite the terms of the deceased’s will by altering the distribution of the deceased’s estate.
 This is referred to as a “family provision order.”

-The Succession Act 2006 (NSW) prescribes the requirements that must be satisfied in order to obtain a “family provision order.”
+The Succession Act 2006 (NSW) prescribes the requirements that must be satisfied in order to make a family provision order.

-If you believe you are entitled to a larger share of a family member or friend’s estate, you should seek legal advice on your eligibility and strength of your claim (known as the ‘prospects of success’) to contest a will
+If you believe you are entitled to a larger share of a family member or friend’s estate, you should seek legal advice on your eligibility and strength of your claim in New South Wales (NSW) (known as the ‘prospects of success.’)

 Preliminary Steps